Montgomery St. Peter Montgomery St. Peter

 Pickled Herring.
 Raw herring served with pickles and onions.
 It can be found at street carts around the city, one of which is Haring & Co.

 Frites & Mayo.
-Another common street food, also know as French Fries.
+Another common street food, also known as French Fries.
 They’re served in a paper cone with mayonnaise.
 Visit Wil Graanstra Friteshuis or watch out for them at other street carts.
 Order them twice fried!

 Bitterballen & Kroketten.
 Two types of deep fried croquettes, made with a savory sauce and meat or mashed potatoes.
 The first is often shaped into a ball while the second is shaped like a cylinder.